btcpayserver/btcpayserver-doc/docs/Drupal.md

 5. add payment method "BTCPay"
     * **Mode**: Test or Live (you can configure both individually)
     * **Test/Live server host**: enter your URL without https:// prefix e.g. btcpay.yourserver.com (note valid SSL certificate needed)
-    * **Test/Live Paring code**: enter the 7-digit pairing code from BTCPay "Access tokens" page
+    * **Test/Live Paring code**: enter the 7-digit pairing code from BTCPay Server "Access tokens" page
     * **Save**
       You should see a message that the tokens were successfully created.